Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Introduction

 \section{Introduction}

-Atomic systems have emerged as an alternative platform for electromagnetic field sensing and radio-frequency (RF) reception, offering capabilities beyond conventional metallic antennas and electronic receivers.
-Among these systems, Rydberg atoms, alkali atoms excited to very high principal quantum numbers, exhibit large electric dipole moments and strong sensitivity to external electric fields, enabling direct interaction with incident RF fields.
-These properties have enabled applications in RF sensing, precision metrology, quantum sensing, and communication technologies \cite{10972179,watterson2025imagingradarusingrydberg,9054945}.
-Rydberg Atomic Quantum Receivers (RAQRs) exploit these properties to realize broadband, self-calibrated, and SI-traceable measurements of RF electric fields \cite{10972179,Holloway2017}.
-Using electromagnetically induced transparency (EIT), incident RF fields are coherently transduced into optical probe signals, enabling all-optical RF detection without conventional metallic antennas or electronic front-end circuitry \cite{10845209,11126890,Atapattu2026qcnc}.
-From an RF systems perspective, Rydberg atomic receiver can be interpreted as an atom-based RF sensor or antenna that converts incident electromagnetic fields directly into optical intensity variations.
-Experimental demonstrations have reported sensitivities on the order of $\mathrm{nV/cm/\sqrt{Hz}}$, with theoretical limits approaching the $\mathrm{pV/cm/\sqrt{Hz}}$ regime under optimized conditions, constrained by the standard quantum limit (SQL) \cite{Jing2020,10972179}.
-Furthermore, a single vapor-cell platform enables frequency coverage from near DC to terahertz (THz)~ \cite{Liu2023,Holloway2022}.
+Atomic systems have emerged as a promising platform for radio-frequency (RF) reception, offering capabilities beyond conventional electronic receivers.
+In particular, Rydberg Atomic Quantum Receivers (RAQRs) exploit the exceptionally large electric dipole moments and strong electric-field sensitivity of highly excited Rydberg atoms to directly interact with incident RF fields over a broad frequency range.
+These properties have enabled applications in RF sensing, precision metrology, quantum sensing, wireless communications, satellite communications ~\cite{10972179,11124471}, underwater communication~\cite{shyamal2026rydberg}, and radar sensing~\cite{watterson2025imagingradarusingrydberg}.
+Using electromagnetically induced transparency (EIT), RAQRs coherently transduce incident RF fields into optical probe signals, enabling all-optical RF detection without conventional electronic front-end circuitry~\cite{10845209,11126890,Atapattu26qcnc}.
+From a communication receiver perspective, RAQRs provide a fundamentally different approach to multi-band reception: a single vapor-cell platform can simultaneously receive signals spanning sub-6~GHz to terahertz (THz) frequencies, potentially eliminating the need for dedicated RF chains for individual frequency bands~\cite{10972179,Holloway2017}.
+Reported sensitivities are on the order of $\mathrm{nV/cm/\sqrt{Hz}}$, with theoretical limits approaching $\mathrm{pV/cm/\sqrt{Hz}}$ under the standard quantum limit~\cite{Jing2020,10972179}, making RAQRs attractive for weak-signal RF reception~\cite{Liu2023,Holloway2022}.